MicrosoftDocs/power-pages-docs/power-pages-docs/go-live/checklist.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-## Summary

 As you prepare and consider going live with your project on Power Pages there are many items to consider and plan for.

 Here are just a few areas to keep in mind:
  - Tidy up your site
  - Environment strategy
- - Setup monitoring
+ - Set up monitoring
  - Performance testing
- - Setup custom domain
+ - Set up custom domain
  - Complete authentication setup
  - Assign licensing
- - Setup telemetry monitoring
+ - Set up telemetry monitoring
  - Announce and invite users

-We'll go over several of them in this article.
-We'll evolve this article over time as we head towards General Availability of Power Pages.
+We'll go over several of them in this article, and update this article over time as we head towards general availability of Power Pages.

 ## Tidy up your site